coralproject/shelf/README.md

 Xenia has a CLI tool that allows you to manage endpoints and perform other actions.

-_If you are running xenia on a db for the first time, you will need to use the CLI tool to add endpoints.
-Without endpoints, xenia just sort of sits in the corner and rusts._

 1) Build and run /cli/xenia:

 ```